-- 1. Open the effect's Layer Properties by doing one of the following: - Add the Layer Properties view to your workspace, then select the effect in the Timeline view. - In the Timeline view, double-click on the effect layer, but not on its name. - 2.
-In the effect's layer properties, locate the parameter that you want to animate and click on the Function button to its right.
+- 1. Open the effect's Layer Properties by doing one of the following: - Add the Layer Properties view to your workspace, then select the effect in the Timeline or Node view. - In the Timeline view, double-click on the effect layer, but not on its name. - In the Node view, locate the effect node and click on its Layer Properties 🚨 button. - 2.
+In the effect's layer properties, locate the parameter that you want to animate and click on the function button to its right.